 - International Relations

-They also gain greater depth in one of these subfields—whichever one they find most interesting—by taking several courses in it, from the introductory level to intensive advanced seminars.
-Learn more about these areas of study at Clark.
+Clark Political Science students also gain greater depth in one of these subfields—whichever one they find most interesting—by taking several courses in it, from the introductory level to intensive advanced seminars.

 Life After Clark